 Why dogs get allergies

-Allergies are multifactorial, meaning they have both genetic and environmental risk factors.
+Allergies are multifactorial, meaning they are caused by a combination of genetic and environmental factors.
 Each type of risk factor contributes to the allergic response in different ways.
-Environmental risk factors (allergens) are required for allergies to occur, but it’s the genetic risk factors that are responsible for ramping up a dog’s immune system.
+Environmental risk factors (allergens) are required for allergies to occur, while genetic risk factors are responsible for ramping up a dog’s immune system.

 Such genetic risk factors can play a role for an individual dog or entire breeds.
-Allergic diseases can run in families, making genetic history important both for breeding decisions and for a dog’s individual medical history.
-While we don’t offer a genetic test specifically for predisposition to allergies, knowing your dog’s genetic history is a tool that can help you be prepared.
-Learn more about how Embark testing relates to allergies.
+Allergies can run in families, and some breeds are more likely to develop certain types of allergies than others.
+Knowing your dog’s genetic history is a tool that can help you be prepared.

 Which allergies are most common in dogs?

-• Flea allergies are the most common canine allergy and can happen anywhere there are flea populations.
+- Flea allergies can cause flea allergy dermatitis, one of the most common skin conditions in dogs, but prevention goes a long way.
+Flea allergies can happen anywhere there are flea populations.
 They can also occur any time of year.
-As little as one flea bite can trigger this response.

-• Food allergies result when the body has an abnormal response to any food component.
+- Food allergies result when the body has an abnormal immune response to an ingredient in food.

 Types of canine allergies